Derek Anderson (American football)

 Derek Matthew Anderson (born June 15, 1983) is an American former professional football player who was a quarterback for 14 seasons in the National Football League (NFL).
-He was drafted by the Baltimore Ravens in the sixth round of the 2005 NFL Draft.
-He played college football at Oregon State.
-A 2007 Pro Bowler, Anderson has also played for the Cleveland Browns, Arizona Cardinals, Carolina Panthers, and the Buffalo Bills.
+He played college football for the Oregon State Beavers.
+Anderson was selected by the Baltimore Ravens in the sixth round of the 2005 NFL draft.
+A 2007 Pro Bowler, he also played for the Cleveland Browns, Arizona Cardinals, Carolina Panthers, and Buffalo Bills.

-Early years
+Early life

 Anderson grew up in Scappoose, Oregon, where he led the Scappoose Indians football team to one of their record three consecutive state football championships in Class 3A football.
 He excelled at basketball and was named state player of the year in both football and basketball his senior year.
 He participated in the first ever U.S. Army All-American Bowl game in 2000.
 He was a childhood friend and schoolmate of Playboy Playmate Sara Jean Underwood.

 College career

-A Beaver fan growing up, Anderson wanted to play for Oregon State most of his life and his decision as a top national prospect to play for the Beavers was celebrated by fans.
+A Beaver fan growing up, Anderson wanted to play for Oregon State most of his life, and his decision as a top national prospect to play for the Beavers was celebrated by fans.

 At 6-feet-6-inches, many believed Anderson would play basketball in college.
-Despite his stature, Anderson was highly recruited nationally for football.
-Especially, after his dominating senior year performance in high school as quarterback.
+Despite his stature, Anderson was highly recruited nationally for football, especially after his dominating senior year performance in high school as quarterback.